cmse822/project-2-pi-by-mpi-team-10/Report.md

 Warmup
-## 1
+## Part 1
 ### 1.1 (Ex.
 2.18)
-while the serial initialization part sets all elements of a to zero without issue, the parallel update portion can lead to inefficient execution due to cache conflicts and cache misses as multiple threads simultaneously update different elements of the array a that may reside on the same cache line.
+While the serial initialization part sets all elements of a to zero without issue, the parallel update portion can lead to inefficient execution due to cache conflicts and cache misses as multiple threads simultaneously update different elements of the array a that may reside on the same cache line.
 This inefficiency reduces the overall performance of the parallel section.
 ### 1.2 (Ex.
 2.19)
 Using a chunksize of 1 in this context is a bad strategy because it leads to false sharing.
 False sharing occurs when multiple threads modify variables that are close enough in memory to reside on the same cache line, even if they are not actually sharing data.
 This results in inefficient use of the cache, as one thread's update invalidates the cache line for other threads, causing unnecessary cache misses and memory traffic.
 This pattern of distribution (0, t, 2t, ... to the first thread, 1, 1+t, 1+2t, ... to the second, etc.) exacerbates false sharing because consecutive iterations, which are likely to modify adjacent elements of `a[]`, are assigned to different threads, increasing the likelihood that these elements are on the same cache line.